Britannia Airways Flight 226A: Post-crash

 Damage was substantial: the fuselage was fractured in two places and the landing gear and both engines detached.
 Captain Nolan regained his consciousness shortly after the crash and the first officer immediately ordered an evacuation.
 Despite considerable damage to the cabin, the crew evacuated the aircraft efficiently.
 However, three of the eight emergency exits could not be opened and several escape slides did not inflate.

 The tower controller, aware shortly after touchdown that something was amiss, tried to contact the crew of Flight 226A, but to no avail.
 She then pressed the button to activate the emergency alarm.
 To her surprise, the emergency bell did not ring.
 Fire crews were alerted by a dedicated telephone line and went to the threshold of runway 20 and drove along the runway looking for the aircraft, without success.
 They first went to the south of the runway, the last area where the aircraft had been sighted.
 After finding no signs of the aircraft, they went to the north of the runway to investigate the area.
 The search spread to the sides of the runway and the overshoot area.
 Meanwhile, majority of the passengers were still around the aircraft and many were drenched by the intense rain.
 One passenger later walked across the airfield to the terminal to seek help and told the staff the whereabouts of the crash site.
 The wreckage was eventually located 18 minutes after the accident.
 There was a further 14 minutes delay while the fire crews tried to gain access to the site.
 In all, transfer of passengers to the terminal building took an hour and ten minutes.

 There were no immediate fatalities and the injuries were few: two serious and 42 minor injuries.
-However, one passenger, who had been admitted to hospital with apparently minor injuries and discharged the following day, died five days later from unsuspected internal injuries.
+However, one passenger, who had been admitted to the hospital with apparently minor injuries and discharged the following day, died five days later from unsuspected internal injuries.

 Airport authorities were criticised after the accident, particularly for the fact it took rescue crews more than an hour to reach and evacuate the scene.